 To this end she structures her documentary much like a history lesson, building her thesis decade by decade.
 Within each chapter, she weaves together archival footage, shots from films like D.W.
 Griffith’s Birth of A Nation, animated didactic interludes, and talking-head interviews with guests including Michelle Alexander, Cory Booker, Newt Gingrich, and Angela Davis.
 The voices mainly speak as an ensemble, working together to construct a multi-faceted portrayal of a complex, sprawling issue.

-An essential part of the Black Lives Matter movement is raising awareness: awareness about issues in society, but also awareness about one’s own unconscious thoughts about racial oppression, one’s own apathy.
-With 13th Ava DuVernay sparks all of the above and then trusts in her viewer to go further, to educate themselves, to watch, to listen, and to care.
+An essential part of the Black Lives Matter movement is raising awareness: about issues in society, but also about one’s own unconscious thoughts about racial oppression, and one’s own apathy.
+With 13th Ava DuVernay sparks all of the above and then trusts in her viewer to go further, to educate themselves, watch, listen, and care.